Anthony Papamatheos

 Anthony Papamatheos is an experienced commercial barrister.
 His practice focuses on corporations, energy, resources and mining matters as well as commercial, banking and insolvency disputes.

 Anthony appears in superior courts and tribunals, for trials, interlocutory disputes and appeals.
-He appears for and advises many leading companies, including Fortescue Metals, Westpac, Suncorp, Barrick Gold and the Minderoo Group, as well as many publicly listed exploration and mining companies.
+He appears for and advises many leading companies, including Fortescue, Barrick Gold, Strike Energy, Wesfarmers and Tattarang, as well as many other publicly listed exploration and mining companies.

 His work involves obtaining results and finding practical and commercial solutions with clients.
 Recent matters include:

-• Successful appeal to the High Court of Australia for Forrest & Forrest Pty Ltd concerning mining lease applications over the Minderoo Pastoral lease (Forrest & Forrest Pty Ltd v Wilson [2017] HCA 30) (led by AJ Myers QC).
+• Successful appeal to the High Court of Australia for Forrest & Forrest Pty Ltd concerning mining lease applications over the Minderoo Pastoral lease in Forrest & Forrest Pty Ltd v Wilson (2017) 262 CLR 510 (led by AJ Myers AC KC).

-• Obtaining mining leases and project critical infrastructure licences and access for iron ore, gold, base materials and specialty mineral projects, including land access for FMG’s 70mtpa mines at the Solomon Hub, WSM’s Kwinana operations, AGPL’s Balline Garnet project, VRX’s Arrowsmith and Muchea silica projects and Hawthorn/Gel’s Anglo Saxon gold project.
+• Obtaining mining leases and project critical infrastructure licences and access for iron ore, gold, base materials and specialty mineral projects, including land access for Fortescue’s ~70mtpa mines at the Solomon Hub, and other Fortescue operations, WSM’s Kwinana operations, AGPL’s Balline Garnet project, VRX’s Arrowsmith and Muchea silica projects and Hawthorn/Gel’s Anglo Saxon gold project.

-• Numerous company takeover and reconstruction matters in the Supreme Court of Western Australia, Supreme Court of Victoria and Federal Court of Australia with $29 billion+ in cumulative deal value.
-These include the first solvent reconstructions in WA in three of Barrick Group’s $700m+ corporate reorganizations (2016, 2017 and 2018, unled) and the first ever scheme of arrangement for the takeover of a foreign incorporated, ASX-listed, company (Redcliffe Resources, 2016, unled).
+• Over 50 company takeover and reconstruction schemes in the Supreme Court of Western Australia, Supreme Court of New South Wales, Supreme Court of Victoria and Federal Court of Australia with $80 billion+ in cumulative deal value.
+These include the first solvent reconstructions in WA in three of Barrick Group’s $700m+ corporate reorganizations (2016, 2017 and 2018, unled), the first ever scheme of arrangement for the takeover of a foreign incorporated, ASX-listed, company (Redcliffe Resources, 2016, unled), the first trust scheme in WA (Perth Markets, 2019, unled).

 • Advising listed public companies on corporate control issues, ASX listing rules, Takeovers Panel matters, disclosure and other corporate governance issues, acting on curative relief applications under s 1322 of the Corporations Act 2001 and acting in market misconduct and continuous disclosure cases.